-The best book you’ll read this year has two stars.
+The best book you read this year might have one star.

 Bottom Feeders dives the bottom of the shelf — the review-bombed, the one-starred, the quietly forgotten — hunting for the diamonds the mob buried by mistake.